Carrie Underwood Shares Exciting New Album Details

 Carrie dropped the lead single for the album, also titled “Cry Pretty,” earlier this year, which she performed during the Live In The Vineyard Goes Country gig last month.

-As Inquisitr previously reported, the star shared a number of adorable photos with her fans from her Napa trip on social media, including the sweetest photos of her 3-year-old son having a great time in addition to loved-up snaps of herself and her husband Mike Fisher.
+As the Inquisitr previously reported, the star shared a number of adorable photos with her fans from her Napa trip on social media, including the sweetest photos of her 3-year-old son having a great time in addition to loved-up snaps of herself and her husband Mike Fisher.

 Napa Valley, you are my happy place!
 Amazing wine, beautiful scenery, wonderful friends, new places and a yummy dinner created by @chefchiarello and his apprentice, Isaiah Fisher!
 And that was just the first day here!
 Life is good…❤️❤️❤️ #napavalley #winetime #happy #IMarriedUp (And, thanks, @hunterpremo for letting me borrow your jacket!)